 For maple the class has very high within-genera specificity for a number of assignments.
 A total of 78478 trees are assigned to "Maple".
 Of these, surveyors do use common names that can be ascribed to the species level (e.g., A. saccharum, n = 56331), but a large number of the remaining assignments are above the species level (n = 21356).
 This lack of specificity for a large number of records causes challenges in using the species level data.
 A similar pattern is found for pine, where many individual trees (125639) can be identified to the level of species (P. strobus, n = 41673; P. banksiana, n = 28784; P. resinosa, n = 28766), but there remains a large class of pine identified only at the genus level, or with unclear assignment (n = 17606).

-For ash the data includes both attributions to black or brown ash (n=9312) and white ash (n = 2350), but again, also includes a large class of ash for which no distinction is made within the genera (n = 7423).
+For ash the data includes both surveyor attributions to "brown ash" (presumably a colloquial term used by surveyors as this is not currently an accepted common name in the region) and black ash (n=9312), and white ash (n = 2350), but again, also includes a large class of ash for which no distinction is made within the genera (n = 7423).

 These patterns are repeated throughout the data.
 For spruce this within-genera confusion is even greater, with 50188 assignments to genera-level classes and only 20 to either black or white spruce.